-The GK section has come up with a major change in the pattern as compared to last year.
-This year in this section, you will be provided passages of up to 450 words each.
-The passages will be derived from news, journalistic sources and other non-fiction writing.
+In this section, you will be provided passages of up to 450 words each.
+The passages will be derived from news, journalistic sources, and other non-fiction writing.
 The questions may include an examination of legal information or knowledge discussed in or related to the passage, but would not require any additional knowledge of the law beyond the passage.

 Each passage will be followed by a series of questions that will require you to demonstrate your awareness of various aspects of current affairs and general knowledge, including:

 - Contemporary events of significance from India and the world;